ubersurge/surge_alert/README.md

 5	Commit the changes

+6	Deploy to Heroku from Git Hub and you're done;

+or

-6	Create a Heroku account and install the Heroku toolbelt
+7.Create a Heroku account and install the Heroku toolbelt.
+Clone your repository locally

-7	Use this guide to upload your local surge alert repository https://devcenter.heroku.com/articles/git
+8	Use this guide to upload your local surge alert repository https://devcenter.heroku.com/articles/git

-8	Your app will now be live on heroku
+9	Your app will now be live on heroku